apache/incubator-graphar/docs/libraries/spark/spark.md

 mvn clean package -DskipTests
 ```

 GraphAr supports two Apache Spark versions for now and uses Maven Profiles to work with it.
-The command above built GrahpAr with Spark 3.2.2 by default.
+The command above built GraphAr with Spark 3.2.2 by default.
 To built GraphAr with Spark 3.3.4 use the following command:

 ```bash
 mvn clean package -DskipTests -P datasources-33